TheFlyingPiano99/TinyLA/README.md

 A header-only C++ template library for linear algebra operations with expression template based automatic differentiation, with emphasis on ease-of-use.

+## Design Philosophy

+TinyLA follows the idea that well-formed mathematical expressions should map directly to well-formed code.
+Code representing ill-formed expressions should fail to compile, with strict enforcement of dimensional consistency.

+All expressions are matrices: column vectors are single-column matrices, and scalars are 1×1 matrices.
+Practical aliases help avoid verbosity when declaring variables.

+The derivative of any expression with respect to any variable is another valid expression, even if the original expression does not depend on that variable (yielding zero).

+Expressions remain unevaluated until a numeric result is explicitly required.
+Keeping analytical forms enables transformations such as differentiation and simplification while maintaining dependence on original variables.

+Algebraic expressions are immutable: operations create new expressions.
+Variables can change value, allowing expressions to act as functions.

 ## Installation
 Using CMake, you can fetch the content of this repository using FetchContent as follows
 ```cmake